 If you have a serious matter please ask to speak to a senior solicitor/partner

 Of course, there needs to be a valid reason, or number of reasons, to justify the police’s decision to drop charges.
 So, what might these reasons be?
-And what alternative actions might the police take?
-The police can also agree a caution.
+And what alternative actions might the police take (e.g. agreeing a caution)?.
 You can engage us to advise and argue this for you on a private basis which will be an enhanced partner-led service.

-If you had another duty solicitor or firm, we will get the notes and take you through them to discuss a strategy.
+If you were initially represented by another duty solicitor or firm, we will get the notes and take you through them to discuss a strategy.
 Sitting back and doing nothing is not always the best course of action.
 We are a proactive firm and we want to get results.
 Some firms will advise you to sit back and wait for a decision as they may not have the resources to take proactive steps for you.

-We will answer questions and more in the following post.
+We will answer common questions about the police dropping charges and more in the following post.

 How do police investigations work?